tamzinselvi/nightenv/README.md

 ## About

-After many days of switching between dark and light themes to reduce eye strain, I neeed an automated solution, hence `nightenv`.
+After many days of switching between dark and light themes to reduce eye strain, I needed an automated solution, hence `nightenv`.
 This is not meant to be a state of the art piece of software, but instead it was meant to be a quick and easy tool that could be easily extended.
 Feel free to contribute new plugins or update the already existing ones if you have any issues.

+## Roadmap

+Will probably declare v1 after the following items are compeleted, not in any particular order:

+* tests / coverage
+* tmux
+* vim
+* slack
+* Windows 10
+* Linux
+* ?